 All residents are required to complete all aspects of each phase in order to advance to the next phase in treatment.
-Some of the therapeutic methods that are used and some of the activities that residents will participate in as they advance through the program may include the following:
+Some of the therapeutic methods that are used and some of the activities that residents will participate in at our ODD treatment facility as they advance through the program may include the following:

 Medication: One part of successfully treating the symptoms of oppositional defiant disorder might be through the use of certain psychotropic medications.
-While there is no specific medication designed to treat ODD in particular, there are medications that can help alleviate other symptoms that these children may be suffering from, such as anxiety or depression.
-Children who are placed on medication will be consistently monitored by their treatment teams in order to ensure the therapeutic effectiveness of the medications, as well as to make any changes that might be necessary.
+While there is no specific medication designed to treat ODD in particular, there are medications that can help alleviate other symptoms that these adolescents or teens may be suffering from, such as anxiety or depression.
+Children who are placed on medication will be consistently monitored by our facility’s ODD treatment teams in order to ensure the therapeutic effectiveness of the medications, as well as to make any changes that might be necessary.

-Group therapy: Group therapy is held multiple times throughout the week, offering sessions that cover a wide range of topics.
+Group therapy: Group therapy is held multiple times throughout the week at Millcreek’s ODD treatment program, offering sessions that cover a wide range of topics.
 The groups that the children participate in will be determined based on their individualized treatment plans, but some of the topics that are covered in group therapy may include coping skills, social skills, and behavior management.

-Recreational therapy: All of the children and adolescents in our programs will participate in recreational therapy, which includes participating in activities such as creative arts, sports, social outings, park outings, adventure programs, and leisure.
+Recreational therapy: All of the children and adolescents in our ODD treatment facility’s programs will participate in recreational therapy, which includes participating in activities such as creative arts, sports, social outings, park outings, adventure programs, and leisure.
 These activities are designed to aid in the development of appropriate social skills.

-Education: Every individual in our residential program here at Millcreek will attend our fully accredited school program, which is held Monday through Friday.
-Each child will be given a distinct, individualized education plan based on his or her specific academic needs.
+Education: Every individual in our oppositional defiant disorder treatment center’s residential program here at Millcreek in Arkansas will attend our fully accredited school program, which is held Monday through Friday.
+Each adolescent or teen will be given a distinct, individualized education plan based on his or her specific academic needs.

-Depending on the treatment track in which your child is enrolled, in addition to the presence of any specific treatment needs, he or she may also participate in some, or all, of the following:
+Depending on the ODD treatment track in which your child is enrolled, in addition to the presence of any specific treatment needs, they may also participate in some, or all, of the following:

 - Individual therapy (provided on a weekly basis)